csells/go_router/README.md

 }
 ```

-Using this example, if you make a web build and make the browser window so low
-that you have to scroll to see the last person on each family tab.
-You can
-scroll to the last person in each family and see that state is kept when you
-switch tabs, as well as when you open a person page and pop back to the family
-tab view.
+To instruct the `AutomaticKeepAliveClientMixin` to keep the state, you need to
+override `wantKeepAlive` to return `true` and call `super.build` in the `State`
+class's `build` method, as show above.

 ![keeping state example](readme/keeping-state.gif)

+Notice that after scrolling to the bottom of the long list of children in the
+Hunting family, then going to another tab and then going to another page, when
+you return to the list of Huntings that the scroll position is maintained.

 # Deep Linking
 Flutter defines "deep linking" as "opening a URL displays that screen in your